 “Life is either a great adventure or nothing.” –Helen Keller

 Some enthusiasts snowshoe for the sole purpose of adventure, exploration, excitement, and fun.
-I also have a need to travel in the backcountry in search of an adventure.
+I also need to travel in the backcountry in search of an adventure.
 I occasionally enjoy a short backpacking trip on snowshoes to where I can set up camp and spend the night in the snow.
 Furthermore, I know others who have this need as well.
 They enjoy the challenge.
 To get to their destination, they may travel on snowshoes while others travel on cross-country skis.

 I have also enjoyed backpacking on snowshoes to a rustic cabin that friends and I have rented from state and national parks.
 These cabins are equipped with only bunks, a wood stove, and an outhouse.
 There are no amenities like electricity or running water.
-The challenge of roughing-it is most enjoyable and fulfills an adventure-seeking need for us during the winter months.
+However, the challenge of roughing-it is most enjoyable and fulfills an adventure-seeking need for us during the winter months.

 Exercise, Fitness, & Competition